Convex algebras on an interval with semicontinuous monotone operations: Monotonicity and continuity properties in convex algebras

 \begin{example} Let $V$ be an ordered vector space and $X$ a convex subset of $V$.
-Let $+_p$ be the operations on $X$ induced by linear combinations, cf.\ Example~\ref{E25}, and let $\preceq$ be the order on $X$ inherited from $V$.
-Then {\sf(MO)} holds for $\langle X,+_p\rangle$ and $\preceq$.
+Let $+_p$ be the operations on $X$ induced by linear combinations and let $\preceq$ be the order on $X$ inherited from $V$.
+Then $\langle X,+_p,\preceq\rangle$ is a monotone convex algebra.

 A simple instance of such a situation is $\mc D2$; just use the identification from Remark~\ref{E30}. \end{example}

 In conjunction with the computation rules that are valid in every convex algebra, the monotonicity axiom {\sf(MO)} implies stronger properties.
 Notably, a monotonicity property of $\oplus_p$ in the parameter $p\in[0,1]$ follows automatically.